-Diet fads are nothing new.
+Diet trends are nothing new.

 If it sounds controversial, that’s because it is.